 32 Likes, 5 Comments – Geoffrey Morrison (@inveterate_adventurer) on Instagram: “One more from Santorini.
 The town of Oia.
 This place was absolutely incredible.#greece #greece🇬🇷…”

 Both, however, are gorgeous.
 Thaynara and I visited Mykonos and Milos, then after a few days in Athens, I headed back out for a few days on Naxos and Santorini.
 Of that bunch, I’d rate them Milos, Mykonos, Naxos, then Santorini, but all were great and really it just depends what you’re looking for.
 Santorini was a blast especially, buzzing around the island on a rented ATV with Karine, a French Canadian I met at the hostel.

 My best moment from here, though, was in the north.
-The town of Meteora, where I met the fascinating Amy from Arizona (who is going to be a kickass architect).
-Here is where I got to explore the wonders of the precipitously perched monasteries of Meteora.
+The town of Meteora, where I met the fascinating and talented Amy from Arizona.
+I met Americans in the randomest of places.
+This place though, wow.
+It’s where I got to explore the wonders of the precipitously perched monasteries of Meteora.
 I’d wanted to see them ever since I saw For Your Eyes Only.

 The karst rises from the flatland as if escaping the underworld, violently forced up by something down there.
 The truth is the opposite.
 The stark, imposing rocks are what’s left after millions of years of weathering take its toll on the surrounding land.

 Croatia is another one that’s tough to nail down a single great moment: Staying in a hostel that’s a train, hanging out in Zagreb with my Dad and then meeting his Croatian friends, meeting up with Christina, a friend from home, in the gorgeous Hvar.